PorterK/PorterK/README.md

 ## Hello! 😄

 My name is __Kalob__.
-I'm a software developer building startups in the great midwest city of Indianapolis.
+I'm a software developer just outside of Indianapolis focusing on building web apps.

-I have a lot of projects in React, but love experimenting with new technologies!
+I have a lot of fun in JavaScript but am constantly attempting to learn new languages & different technologies.

-## 🔎 Reach out if...

-- You want to network in the Indianapolis area
-- You have a startup you want to talk about
-- You need code review for your React project
-- You just want a new friend!

 ## 💬 Contact Info